Racer159/jackal/adr/0021-composable-components.md

 ## Context

-Zarf has supports composing components together between packages on `zarf package create` since v0.16.0.
+Jackal has supports composing components together between packages on `jackal package create` since v0.16.0.
 This has allowed package creators to make more complex packages from smaller reusable bits.
 As this functionality grew however there were a few problems that developed:

 1. Import chains did not handle scaling to larger numbers of layers with test coverage usually only covering the first import.
 2. When OCI skeletons were added they were largely bolted on after the fact without rethinking how they would impact composability.